What are venture capital trusts?

-A venture capital trust, or VCT for short, is a tax efficient UK closed-end collective investment scheme that invests in small companies, either unquoted or trading on the Alternative Investment Market (AIM) with the intention of returning a profit to investors.
+A venture capital trust, or VCT for short, is a tax efficient UK closed-end collective investment scheme that invests in small companies, either unquoted or trading on the AIM (formerly the Alternative Investment Market) with the intention of returning a profit to investors.

 - Income Tax reliefs